 Things To Do In Delhi During Covid

 From sightseeing at different structures and monuments to shopping in the local markets, travelers in Delhi can indulge in a lot of activities on their vacation.
 The city offers a lot to travelers and while in the city, some of the best things to do in Delhi during covid that you must include in your itinerary are sightseeing, shopping, boating, and cafe hopping.
+It is to be noted that the city is under lockdown, so it is advised to follow all the state guidelines and covid protocols.

 Suggested Read: 11 Stunning Waterfalls Near Delhi You Need To Explore In 2021!